brunolange/flask-bind/README.md

 ```

 Requests to the endpoint that fail to meet the contract exposed by the definition of `Model` will
-trigger a `ValidationError` exception, as `pydantic` can't instance the model off of the request
+trigger a `ValidationError` exception, as `pydantic` can't instantiate the model off of the request
 data.
 If the exception goes unhandled, Flask generates a `500` (Internal Server Error) response in
 return.
 A perhaps more appropriate response would be `400` (Bad Request), to inform the client
 that the information it provided is breaching the requirements or it's lackluster.